tim96/docker-symfony/README.md

 5. Go to `tim96-docker-symfony` folder
    Need to configure `.env` file from `.env.dist` to set up environment parameters

+6. Create network:
+   `docker network create nginx-proxy`

-6. Run `docker-compose build` for build everything
+7. Run `docker-compose build` for build everything

-7. Run `docker-compose up` for run application or `docker-compose up -d` to run containers in background
+8. Run `docker-compose up` for run application or `docker-compose up -d` to run containers in background

-8. Run `docker-compose` to check that all containers were started.
+9. Run `docker-compose` to check that all containers were started.

-9. Open `localhost:8081`.
+10. Open `localhost:8081`.
 By default we are using `NGINX_PORT=8081`.
 If you need to change port, just change value in `.env` file